rohit07cf/Reinforcement-Learning/README.md

   <b>* Episodic Environment:</b> In episodic environments, tasks are divided into self-contained episodes, each with a distinct beginning and end.
 These episodes represent specific, task-oriented interactions, such as completing a level in a game or solving a puzzle.
   <b>* Non-Episodic Environment:</b> In non-episodic or continuing environments, no clear episodes or defined start/end points exist.
 Interactions persist indefinitely, and the agent's goal is often to maximize cumulative rewards over time.
 Examples include ongoing decision-making scenarios or tasks like continuous control and online portfolio management.

+There are different approaches to learning and making decisions in an environment:

+  <b>*Model-Free Approach:</b> In a model-free approach, the RL agent learns directly from interacting with the environment without building an explicit model of the environment's dynamics.
+The focus is on learning optimal policies or value functions through trial and error, without requiring knowledge of the transition probabilities between states or the rewards associated with state-action pairs.
+Examples of model-free algorithms include Q-learning and deep reinforcement learning methods like Deep Q Networks (DQN).

+  <b>*Model-Based (Model-Dependent) Approach:</b> In a model-based approach, the RL agent constructs an explicit model of the environment, including the transition dynamics between states and the associated rewards.
+The agent then uses this model to plan and make decisions about its actions.
+Model-based methods aim to leverage the learned model to simulate possible outcomes and optimize decision-making.
+While this approach can be more sample-efficient in some cases, it requires accurate modeling of the environment, which may be challenging in complex or unknown domains.

 <b>These concepts form the foundation of reinforcement learning and are essential for understanding and developing algorithms for decision-making in dynamic environments.</b>